flyandancexo/Juno-V4/README.md

 ## Juno ADC:

-Getting accurate ADC readings, especially with multiple input can be hard, but it's actually extremely easy.
-The trick is to add a delay after the channel has been changed, as demonstrated here. _delay_us() or _delay_ms() should only be used for testing purpose only.
+The decision to use 2 ADC channels as inputs from 4 buttons and 1 potentiometer is because C6 and C7 can only be used as ADC pins, and these 2 simple hardware can be used to explore ADC in a lower level, and finally they can also be very useful input for development.
+Getting accurate ADC readings, especially with multiple inputs can be hard, but it's actually extremely easy.
+The trick is to add a delay after the selected channel has been changed.

+Note: the library does reading back from these 2 channels fine already.
+To plays with ADC on your own, don't use V4_initi(); Use LCD_init_4bitMode() instead.

 ### ADC Example 1: Read 2 ADC Channels at the same time
 ```